zerodivide1/zerodivide1.github.io/_posts/2016-05-13-considering-a-macbook-pro.md

 So, if I've been using Windows 7 since I got my last laptop and am still using it, why change at all at this point?
 Well, I'm starting to have problems:
-I'm having trouble with the power connector on the laptop (while system is on and plugged in, the power connector applies power and disconnects, causing the system to speed up and slow down a lot and does not allow the laptop to stay powered while its on), and the laptop can not keep up any more.
-Its slow, and despite my best efforts to increase speed, and applications I use on it thrash badly because core services are now consuming tons of memory (it has 8GB, but after startup I have only 4GB to use and I can't increase it further); also, trying to view the recorded videos from my Phantom 3, none of the players I have (VLC included) can handle the HD video that the Phantom 3 can record (1080p@60fps).
+I'm having trouble with the power connector on the laptop and it just can't keep up anymore.
+On the power connector side, while the system is on and plugged in, the power connector applies power and disconnects a short time later, causing the system to speed-step up and down a lot.
+Moreover, because of this frequent power connected-disconnected cycling, I can no longer use the laptop for extended periods of time since the battery can no longer charge and/or run off the AC power while the laptop is on.
+On the performance front, it has become slow, and, despite my best efforts to increase speed, and applications I use on it thrash badly because core services are now consuming tons of memory (it has 8GB, but after startup I have only 4GB to use and I can't increase it further).
+Also, trying to view the recorded videos from my Phantom 3, none of the players I have on the machine (VLC included) can handle the HD video that the Phantom 3 can record (1080p@60fps).
+In fact, Ashley's Surface Pro 3 performs better than it now.
+Unfortunately, it is to be expected of a 4-year-old laptop.

+So, you may be asking, why another laptop?
+Because my life is very dynamic.
+I visit meetups where I need my laptop to work or demonstrate things.
+I also sometimes bring my laptop to family functions to demo things to other geeky family members, or sometimes even try to rush-edit family photos to allow me to distribute them to family members while they are physically there with me.

+In conclusion, the reason I've been considering going to other other side isn't because everyone else is doing it or that the Apple offerings are superior or that its trendy.
+Its because my needs have grown, and currently Apple produces some of the most performant laptops I've seen to date - due greatly to the fact that the OSX operating system is _tuned_ to work with the hardware, and vice versa.
+And though I lose the ability to use much of the application library I've amassed over the years, I still end up losing it since some of the applications would no longer work on newer versions of Windows.
+But, for some of the major commercial applications I use (IntelliJ IDEA, Photoshop), I still have the ability to use them on OSX.
+As for Office?
+Well, Google Docs replaced that for me long ago.
+So unless I find a Windows-based laptop anytime soon that meets and exceeds my needs anytime soon, you might start seeing me sporting a Mac.
+But you won't see me donning a black turtleneck anytime soon - its just a means to an end, not a shift in preference.
+I still prefer Linux over anything else, but for UI and application library support, its frustratingly _still_ not there.
+Though maybe my next laptop will finally be Linux through-and-through.